Morwenn/cpp-sort/doc/writing-sorter.md

 }
 ```

-Note that `sorter_traits` also contain information about the stability of the sorting
+Note that `sorter_traits` also contains information about the stability of the sorting
 algorithm.
 This information is currently unused in the library but still provided for
 every sorter and sorter adapter.